German army wastes millions on sunscreen, lip balm - auditors

 "There's a lot of scope to eliminate waste," Court of Auditors president Dieter Engels told reporters in Berlin.

-The annual report said the army had spent 20 million euros on building a facility to produce its own products, which also included insect repellent and nasal sprays.
+The annual report said the army had spent 20 million euros ($25.42 million) on building a facility to produce its own products, which also included insect repellent and nasal sprays.

 The auditors issued a list of broader recommendations to tighten up the country's tax administration system and other areas which Engels estimated could save Germany around 10 billion euros a year.